jorosafi/metabolic-feeding-app/README.md

 shared with his medical team.
 This app will be used by me and my wife and, if I find it works for us, I can offer to build a publicly available version for other IVA families.

-I am hoping this app will have the following features:
+While I have bigger ambitions for this app, for the scope of this project, I will limit it to the following features:
-- A user will be able to input how much the baby needs to eat in a day and over how many feeds.
-So, a caregiver can say the baby needs to eat 800ml of formula spread over 8 feeds in the day.
+- A user will be able to add a recipe for the daily formula and the number of feeds in a day.
+So, a caregiver can say the baby needs to eat 800ml of formula with x, y and z ingredients to be consumed over 8 feeds in the day.
-- Each feed can be assigned to a caregiver.
-So caregiver A can take the feeds 1, 2, and 6, while caregiver B can take the rest of the feeds.
-- The caregivers can input quantitative and qualitative data about the feed that can be shared with other caregivers and the baby's medical team.
-    - How much did the baby drink?
-    - How long did it take him to finish the feed?
-    - Did he spit or puke a lot?
-    - Was he still hungry after the feed?
-- The app will add up how much of the feed the baby missed throughout the day.
-This information can be passed on to the medical team by the caregivers as needed.
+- At the end of a feed, the caregivers can log the amount left over by the child.
+The app will add up how much of the feed the baby missed throughout the day.
 - The caregivers can track the supply of medical formula ingredients left and when new orders have to be made.
-Given the importance of this formula, caregivers are encouraged to always keep a month's supply of the formula in case of emergency or shipment delays.
-The caregivers can input the formula recipe and the supply of ingredients, so the app can estimate how many days worth of ingredients the caregivers have left.
+Given the importance of this formula, caregivers are encouraged to always keep a month's supply of the medical formula in case of emergency or shipment delays.
+The caregivers can input the formula recipe and the supply of ingredients, and the will can estimate how many days worth of ingredients the caregivers have left.

 ### User Stories
 These are the use cases I envision for this app:

-- As a user, I want to be able to input a daily feeding routine that divides the feeds into X number of feeds per day.
+- As a user, I want to be able to input a formula recipe
-- As a user, I want to be able to assign each feed to a caregiver
+- As a user, I want the app to divide up the daily feeds into a given number of feeds per day at specific times
-- As a user, I want to be able to mark a feed as complete and input how much of the feed the baby finished and how long it took
+- As a user, I want to be able to mark a feed as complete and input how much of the feed the baby left behind
 - As a user, I want to see daily totals of how much the baby ate as well as weekly averages
 - As a user, I want to be able to input the supply of formula ingredients I have, along with the daily recipe and know how long the existing ingredient supply will last.